How I Started a UK Business

 Deciding to go the Ltd route

-Once I decided I was going to strike out on my own I needed to decide between doing things as a Sole Trader, which is essentially what I was doing before with my side-projects, or to form a limited company.
+Once I decided I was going to strike out on my own I needed to decide between doing things as a Sole Trader, which is what I was doing before with my side-projects, or to form a limited company.

 Forming a limited company sounds scary but there are some decent advantages (for someone in my position anyway).